Small student-to- faculty ratio

 The Duluth Community

 Perched on Lake Superior and nestled between national forests, Duluth is picturesque during all four seasons.
-It is deemed one of the top 10 outdoor towns by Outside Magazine cities and is a destination city for outdoor enthusiasts, trail runners, mountain bikers, and rock climbers.
+It is deemed one of the top 10 outdoor towns by Outside Magazine cities and is a destination city for outdoor enthusiasts, hikers, trail runners, mountain bikers, and rock climbers.
+Duluth is a unique city from the lift bridge in Canal Park, the beaches of Park Point, the vibrant arts community, numerous local breweries and restaurants, and serves as the gateway to Lake Superior's breathtaking North Shore.